Cristina-Becheru/GOT-Quiz/README.md

 ## LightHouse report

 ### Landing page score

 ![landing-page](assets/images/landingpage.png)

 ### 'How to play' page score

 ![how-to-play](assets/images/lighthowtop.png)

 ### Quiz page score

 ![quiz](assets/images/quizpage.png)

+### Manual testing

+- The quiz was tested on different devices to verify its responsiveness.
+- The user interface elements, such as buttons, question displays, and answer options, were tested to ensure they function as expected.
+- The correctness of the answer evaluation mechanism was verified by selecting correct and incorrect answers to questions.
+- The functionality of restarting the quiz after completion was tested to ensure that it effectively resets the quiz state, allowing users to play again.
+- The quiz aimed for simplicity, with the navigation bar replaced by a straightforward click on the main title, allowing users to return to the landing page.
+- Social media links demonstrate responsiveness and operate as intended.

+### Deployment

+GitHub Pages:

+1.Choose the project repository you wish to deploy in your repository section.

+2.Scroll down to the "GitHub Pages" section in the Settings and select the branch you want to use for deployment.

+3.Save the changes, and GitHub Pages will automatically build and deploy your project.

+4.Once the deployment is complete, you'll see a link to your deployed site in the "GitHub Pages" section.

+#### Forking a Repository

+1.Log in to GitHub and locate the repository that you want to fork.

+2.Click on the 'Fork' button found on the top right of the repository page.

+3.Select the destination where you want to fork the repository.

+4.After forking is complete, you'll be redirected to your forked repository.
+#### Cloning a Repository:

+1.On the GitHub repository page, click on the "Code" button and copy the repository URL provided.

+2.Open your terminal and navigate to the directory where you want to clone the repository.

+3.Use the 'git clone' command followed by the repository URL you copied and press 'Enter'